26th September 2018

 Webinar 8: Ensuring young people have access to personal career guidance.
 Meeting Gatsby Benchmark #8

-Tuesday 4th December – register when you sign up to access the Careers Leader starter pack
+Tuesday 4th December – sign up to access the recording within the Careers Leader starter pack

 Personal career guidance describes the one-to-one support that is given to individual students by a careers adviser, to help them make choices about future options.
 Since 2012 schools and colleges have been required to secure access to impartial career guidance for students from Year 8 to Year 13.
 Gatsby Benchmark #8 sets an expectation that all students will have a career guidance interview with a professionally qualified careers adviser by age 16 and the opportunity for a further such interview between 16 and 18.